conorh/cap_server_configs/README.md

 Extremely simple management, deployment and versioning of your server configuration files (nginx, mysql, apache etc.) from your Rails repository.

 Store your configuration files in config/servers/some.server.com/.
 The hostname reported by the server when you do 'hostname' should exactly match the name of the directory.
-Each configuration file should contain the location of the file on that server on a line like this:
+Each configuration file should contain the location of the file on the server on a line like this:

      # location: /etc/my.cnf